DamT0wn/saathiya-mind-connect/README.md

-USP of Saathiya – Detailed White Paper
+USP of Saathi – Detailed White Paper
 1. Introduction

 Overview of India’s youth mental health challenges: high stress, anxiety, and limited access to professional care.

 The importance of culturally-sensitive, accessible, and confidential solutions.

-How Saathiya was conceived as a response to this critical gap.
+How Saathi was conceived as a response to this critical gap.

 2. Core Philosophy